Find a Degree

 - French Teaching: This emphasis is offered for students who wish to obtain licensure to teach in secondary schools.
 This emphasis includes courses in language history, the interaction of language and society, and teaching methodologies.

 This is for the French teaching emphasis only.
 In order to obtain a secondary teaching license for grades 6-12, students must complete the 35-credit Secondary Teacher Education Program (STEP), which includes one semester of student teaching in a public school.
 This program is administered by USU’s School of Teacher Education and Leadership (TEAL) within the Emma Eccles Jones College of Education and Human Services.
 Student must apply to the School of TEAL the semester before taking STEP courses.
 This is usually the fall of their junior year.
-Students learn subject content through the Languages, Philosophy, and Speech Communication Department, and spend the last year or two studying education techniques through the STEP program.
+Students learn subject content through the Languages, Philosophy, and Communication Studies Department, and spend the last year or two studying education techniques through the STEP program.

 Students in the French teaching program are required to select an approved teaching minor in order to expand their career options.